tcgoetz/GarminDB/README.md

 The scripts are automated with [Make](https://www.gnu.org/software/make/manual/make.html).
 Run the Make commands in a terminal window.

-* Git clone GarminDB repo.
+* Git clone GarminDB repo using the SSH clone method.
+The submodules require you to use SSH and not HTTPS.
 Get the command from the green button on the project home page.
 * Run `make setup` get the scripts ready to process data.
 * Copy `GarminConnectConfig.json.example` to `GarminConnectConfig.json`, edit it, and add your Garmin Connect username and password.
 * Run `make create_dbs` for your first run.